Privacy Policy Objective

 This privacy policy describes what data we collect and what we do with your personal information when you visit the Casepoint website, interact with us to learn about or purchase our products and/or services, or provide your personal information to have us contact you.

 Casepoint values your privacy and recognizes the importance of protecting your personal information.
-This privacy policy explains how we collect, use, share and secure your personal information.
+This privacy policy explains how we collect, use, share, and secure your personal information.
 We use the words “Personal Information” in this Privacy Policy to describe information that is about you that identifies you.
-We take care to protect the privacy of our customers and users of our products, websites, and social media platforms, as well as event attendees and those that contact us through email or over the phone.
+We take care to protect the privacy of our customers and users of our products, websites, and social media platforms, as well as event attendees and those who contact us through email or over the phone.

 About Casepoint